scaleoutsean/longhorny/tutorial.md

 ./longhorny.py volume --pair --data "163,390;164,391"
 ```

 Note the storage tenant (account) IDs you decided to use.
 Let's say it's 13 at the source, and 3 at the destination.
-We want to continue this, to not get lost in complexity.
+We want to continue with this arrangement to not get lost in complexity.

 Create another readWrite volume for account ID 13 at the source.
 Say this volume ID is 169.